dilawar/pyghdl/README.md

 pyghdl
 ======

-A python frontend for ghdl
+A python front-end for ghdl/vsim.

+vsim is yet not supported.

 PLANS ARE :